 Ever since Bram Stoker popularised vampires with his famous novel Dracula in 1897, the mythical creatures have mesmerised and enthralled the world.
 By now, almost everyone knows that Dracula was based on Vlad the Impaler, who allegedly did many gruesome things and lived in Transylvania.

 However, some scholars claim that the Abhartach inspired Dracula.
-The Abhartach was a type of dwarf in Irish folklore who could not be killed.
+The Abhartach was a dwarf in Irish folklore who could not be killed.
 He was a chieftain who was buried upright the first time he died.

 The Abhartach would rise from his grave the next night, and in some versions of the legend, he even drank the blood of his enemies.
 He was killed many times but would rise again the following night, haunting the locals.
 How could you defeat someone who was already killed?